shanezhiu/noapes.io/content/drafts/app-security.md

-## title: Design patterns for modern web APIs
+## title: App Security: Why is it worth to implement JWT based authentication into your app?
 ## URL: https://espeo.eu/blog/app-security-jwt-based-authentication/